-2.1 The purpose of this policy is to enable Reach volunteers and staff to promote, through example, honesty, respect, and courtesy.
+2.1 The purpose of this policy is to enable Reach members, volunteers and staff to promote, through example, honesty, respect, and courtesy.
 Provide a safe, caring, and effective environment.
 Encourage relationships based on kindness, respect, honesty, tolerance and understanding of the needs of others.
 Show appreciation of the efforts and contribution of all.

-As a charity we are volunteer led and come from all walks of life, with different experiences, different tolerances, by adopting a code of practice we can standardize our practice.
-As a charity we support families - children, young people, parents, and carers.
-To enable proficient support this policy includes two distinct codes of practice: Behaviour Code - Adults & Behaviour Code - Children.
+As a charity we are volunteer led and come from all walks of life, with different experiences and different tolerances.
+By adopting a code of practice we can standardise our practice.
+As a charity we support families - children, young people, parents, and carers, and adults born with an upper limb difference or acquired in childhood.
+To enable appropriate support this policy includes two distinct codes of practice:

+- Reach Behaviour Code Adults; and - Reach Behaviour Code Children.